Guest post by Malia Hollowell

 Cinco de Mayo is a celebration of several things.
 For some, it is a commemoration of the Mexican Army’s triumphant victory in the Battle of Puebla.
 For others, it is an opportunity to honor Mexican heritage and pride.

-As the fifth of May quickly approaches, I am excited to pass on four of my favorite Hispanic-American children’s books for you to share with your family.
+I am excited to pass on four of my favorite Hispanic-American children’s books for you to share with your family.

 Scroll down to see my list, as well as suggested activities that connect to each book.